Obamacare 'fix' creates new headaches, say insurers and regulators

 Aetna Inc, the third-largest U.S. insurer, said it was willing to make the effort.

-Jon Urbanek, senior vice president for commercial markets at Florida Blue, said the company will write to the 40,000 people already notified about plans being canceled in January.

-“We’ve been discussing the possibility of this happening and trying to plan for it,” Urbanek said.

-But others may not be inclined, or able, to help Obama make good on his proposal to repair this part of the problem-plagued rollout of the Patient Protection and Affordable Care Act, which aims to provide millions of uninsured Americans with affordable coverage.
+But others may not be inclined, or able, to help Obama make good on his proposal to fix this part of the problem-plagued rollout of the Patient Protection and Affordable Care Act, which was intended to provide millions of uninsured Americans with affordable coverage.

 “That puts a huge premium on insurers having an army of people they really don’t have to explain this new complicated thing that nobody ever imagined was going to happen,” said Joseph Antos, a health policy expert at the American Enterprise Institute.

-Obama’s move also puts the insurers in the awkward position of making Thursday’s proposal work or bearing the political pressure from unhappy customers if they can‘t.

-“Cynically, the move by the White House effectively makes the plans look like the scapegoats if they terminate a current offering,” said Chris Rigg, an analyst for Susquehanna Financial Group.

-Insurers said through their industry trade group, America’s Health Insurance Plans, the administration should help them offset the new risks posed by Obama’s plan.
+Insurers said through their industry trade group, America’s Health Insurance Plans, they were looking for additional measures from the administration to help them offset the new risks posed by Obama’s plan.

 “Changing the rules after health plans have already met the requirements of the law could destabilize the market and result in higher premiums,” AHIP President Karen Ignagni said in a statement.

-The government said on Thursday that it would use a risk adjustment pool created in the law to help offset the costs that could come as the mix of participants changes.
+The government has not provided details but said on Thursday that it would use a risk adjustment pool created in the law to help offset the costs that could come as the mix of participants changes.

 State insurance commissioners, who regulate the market, said they were also concerned about the President’s decision.